gvwilson/thirdbit/src/fiction/makers-return/index.md

 but what she thought was,
 *I'm going outside!*

+FIXME: make more of a deal about André being left behind

 "It's not fair,"
 André groused a few moments later.
 "How come I have to stay in my pod and you get to fight monsters?"